H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Exposed Github Repositories.md

 ### If an exposed .git folder is found, then we use the git tools to dump the entire repository to search for sensitive data and source code review

  - git-dumper.sh http://DOMAIN.LOCAL/ ./repo_source

+### Then, if we want to check for commits that we might find some sort of credentials and important information, go to the directory where the .git folder is located

+ - /path/to/extractor.sh . repo_source

+ - git log (Gets all commits in the repository)

+ - git show COMMIT_NUMBER (See the specific commit in detail)